 - Viewing the most up-to-date FE exam pass rates

 The FE is offered in seven disciplines.
-Specifications for the exams are as follows:
+Specifications for each discipline are as follows:

-Starting July 1, 2017, the computer-based FE introduces a new testing component: alternative item types (AITs).
+The computer-based FE contains alternative item types (AITs).
 AITs are questions other than traditional multiple-choice questions.
 Learn more about AITs.

 Reference materials and exam prep